-126. Exemptions and approvals
+126. Exemptions from and approvals for s.
+125

 (1) The Minister may by order published in the Government Gazette —

 (a) exempt a school from the requirements of section 125(1) if the Minister is satisfied that it is not necessary for the school to have a Council —